-Prior to the PIK Notes offering, the primary differences between the unaudited Condensed Consolidated Financial Statements of CHB and the Parent for each period were related to the management fees paid to our Sponsors, the accumulated value of the loan between CHB and the Parent resulting from the management fees paid, the amount of accrued interest on this loan, as well as minor foreign currency and tax related differences.
+Prior to the PIK Notes offering, the primary differences between the unaudited Condensed Consolidated Financial Statements of CHB and the Parent for each period were related to the management fees paid to our Sponsors, the accumulated value of the loan between CHB and the Parent resulting from the management fees paid and the amount of accrued interest on this loan.
 The management fee, including other related fees, results in \$3.0 to \$4.0 million of incremental general and administrative expenses per year on the Parent's Consolidated Statement of Operations.
-Further differences resulting directly from the PIK Notes offering include incremental long-term debt on the Parent's Consolidated Balance Sheet along with an incremental amount of capitalized deferred financing fees associated with the issuance of the PIK Notes, an incremental amount of mandatorily redeemable preferred equity certificates liability on the balance sheet of CHB, differences in related interest expense and foreign currency remeasurement gains and losses generated from an on-lending arrangement of a long-term-investment nature.
+Further differences resulting directly from the PIK Notes offering include incremental long-term debt on the Parent's Consolidated Balance Sheet along with an incremental amount of capitalized deferred financing fees associated with the issuance of the PIK Notes, an incremental amount of mandatorily redeemable PECs liability on the balance sheet of CHB, differences in related interest expense and foreign currency remeasurement gains and losses generated from an on-lending arrangement of a long-term investment nature.
 This on-lending arrangement was created between CFI and the Parent in the amount of \$900.0 million, specifically as a result of the PIK Notes offering.
 Further details regarding the differences noted on each of the respective financial statements are as follows: